is-centre/datm-annotation-tool/README.md

 **NB!
 Changing these options will result in you losing any current defect annotations unless you save them beforehand, so if you want to keep the annotations of defects, you need to save them using File→Save current annotations**

-* The **View→Load marked image** checkbox allows to pre-annotate the orthoframes if the corresponding shapefiles are available (the markings serve **only as guide** and are not part of the masks produced by the application) or load original orthoframes. **NB!** To use this feature, please choose the folder that contains the shape files with defects in the form `defects_line.*`, `defects_point.*`, and `defects_polygon.*` using the **Defect .shp folder**→**Browse...** dialog in the main UI.
 * The **Edit→Process original mask** checkbox applies preprocessing to the original mask which can speed up the mask correction workflow.
 Note **you will only see the original/preprocessed mask** if the corrected mask `FILENAME.cut.mask_v2.png` is **not** found in the folder.
 If you would like to restart the mask correction process, please manually delete the corresponding file taking note of the current image `FILENAME`.
 * The **Edit→Reload AUTO defect mask** menu entry reloads the automatically generated defect mask if it is present in the working directory and the annotation mode is set to defect annotation.

 The procedure for in-painting defects and correcting the mask is showcased for a single orthoframe in the following animation.
 NB!
-In this example, the in-painted mask for road area extraction is slightly different from the current approach.
-In case of questions, please consult the team responsible for developing this tool.
+This is not meant to be an instructional video on how to correctly paint in the defects, just an example of using the application.

 ![LaunchWindow](.github/img/datmant_usage.gif)